ramrom/rams_dot_files/cheatsheets/google_cheatsheet.md

     - normal bookmakr export is in html format
 - manifest - file format used to describe extensions(permissions, content strips, background processes, etc)
     - v3 to release in 2024 - focusing on security/performance
-    - v3 will limit effectiveness of ad-blockers
+    - v3 will limit what extensions can do, effectiveness of ad-blockers and tracker-blockers

 ## CHROMEBOOK
 - mounting a samba share, chromebook needs samba ver 2 or higher